pcolby/tap-summary/README.md

 Note, this will use a default [`path`](#path) of `**/*.tap`, which depends on Bash's globstar support, which is not available on macOS's default Bash (which is really old).
-For macOs, either provide paths that don't depend on globstar, or upgrade Bash (eg via `brew`).
+For macOS, either provide paths that don't depend on globstar, or upgrade Bash (eg via `brew`).
 This is not necessary for Linux and Windows.

 ## Inputs